nosarthur/nosarthur.github.io/_drafts/measurement.md

 $$ \{1, 2, \cdots, M\}, \{M+1, M+2, \cdots, M+N\}$$

 The outcome of the coarse-graining measurement is whether the sample is in the first or second group.
-In other words, it provides partial information to the system.
+In other words, it provides partial information of the system.
 A concrete example is throwing a dice and reporting the result as being greater than 2 or not.

 With this setup, property 2 translate to